Precipitation event-based networks: an analysis of the relations between network metrics and meteorological properties: RESULTS AND DISCUSSION

-However, the mentioned results are derived from the group of events as a whole, including all kinds of meteorological processes.
-Intending to analyze these correlations in more specific scenarios, we define two group categories by classifying events by their duration.
+However, the mentioned results are derived from the entire set of events, including various meteorological processes.
+Intending to analyze these correlations in more specific scenarios, we define two group categories by classifying events by duration.
 The first one, named $D1$, includes short-duration events ($2$ hours or less), which may be related to local convective systems that generally present high intensity in a very brief occurrence.
 The second group, named $D2$, contains long-duration events ($5$ hours or more), which may be associated with weather fronts - meteorological processes that usually affect larger areas within greater periods.
 There are $114$ events in $D1$, whereas $D2$ has $53$ events.
-As our dataset comprises basically the summer period, convective systems are naturally expected since air humidity is higher in this year's season.
+Our dataset comprises the summer period, so convective systems are naturally expected since air humidity is higher this year's season.

 The resulting graph concerning the D1 group presents some particularities compared with the general graph.
 One is the positive correlation between the average degree and the event's average reflectivity ("avg-reflect\_avg").
-In short events, the average reflectivity appears to increase homogeneously, supporting more connections.
+In short events, the average reflectivity increases homogeneously, supporting more connections.
 The positive correlations involving area, speed, or duration do not appear for brief events.
 In the context of extended events ($D2$ group), the clustering coefficient presents a negative correlation with duration, area ("avg", "max" and "peak"), and "max-speed", which we do not see in the general graph.
 The diameter and average shortest paths do not correlate with the area size, as the network paths are more related to the duration in this scenario.
 The positive correlation between duration and $D/\langle l \rangle$ corroborates that.
 On the other hand, the number of edges positively correlates with maximum and average areas.
 Similarly, the number of connected components, singletons, and the giant components' size correlate to the area dimension.